 - A sign stating “NO SMOKING NO IGNITION SOURCES WITHIN 3m”

-To ensure that the flammable liquids stored in the workplace pose the least risk to people, property and the environment, its important to position your cabinet in a safe location.
-To do so, you must:
+To ensure that the flammable liquids stored in the workplace pose the least risk to people, property and the environment, it is important to position your cabinet in a safe location.

 - Ensure flammable storage cabinets aren’t positioned in a location where they will impede escape in an emergency.